vburckhardt/terraform-ibm-cbr/examples/fscloud/README.md

 Context: this examples covers a "pseudo" real-world scenario where:
 1. ICD Mongodb, and Postgresql instances are encrypted using keys storage in Key Protect.
-2. Schematics is used to execute terraform that create Key Protect keys and key ring over its public endpoint
+2. Schematics is used to execute terraform that create Key Protect keys and key ring over its public endpoint.
-3. Operators used machines with a set list of public IPs to interact with Schematics
+3. Operators use machines with a set list of public IPs to interact with Schematics.
 4. Applications are running the VPC and need access to PostgreSQL via the private endpoint - eg: a VPE.
+5. Skips creation of zones for these two service references ["user-management", "iam-groups"].